LowWeiLin/OfficeSimulatorThing/notes.md

  -->
 # timestep
-CREATE OR REPLACE FUNCTION createTheFuture(integer) RETURNS void AS $$ INSERT INTO FutureWorldState (SELECT 0, relation FROM CurrentWorldState);
+CREATE OR REPLACE FUNCTION createTheFuture(integer) RETURNS void AS $$ INSERT INTO FutureWorldState (timestep, relation) (SELECT 0, relation FROM CurrentWorldState)

-    SELECT
+    ON CONFLICT DO NOTHING;

-    (
+  SELECT (
     SELECT
       dispatchActionResults(
         PossibleResults.type, PossibleResults.value,
         PossibleResults.person, i
       )
       FROM (
         SELECT results.value, results.type, p.id AS person
           FROM Actions a
           CROSS JOIN Persons p
           CROSS JOIN Relations rr
           JOIN ActionRequirements ar ON
              ar.action = a.id
              AND ar.relation = rr.id
              AND (SELECT dispatchActionRequirements(a.id, p.id, rr.subject, i) = TRUE)
           JOIN ActionResults results ON results.action = a.id
       ) PossibleResults
   )
   FROM generate_series(1, $1) AS i

 $$ LANGUAGE SQL;